National Geographic

 Examples:

-• One article mentions that the author took their protective glasses off during totality, which is not allowed and could cause serious eye damage.
+• In one article, the author claims they took their protective glasses off during totality, but this is not allowed and could cause serious eye damage.

 Recent Articles